According to a new study, first-born women are more

 Austin's scenario of Undertaker's swan song seems to be in line with these sentiments.
 Speaking with Matt Fowler of IGN.com heading into SummerSlam weekend, Austin gave his prediction for how the feud will play out: "I think it's (Undertaker's) turn (to win at SummerSlam).
 And if you go that way, then you can take the rubber match to WrestleMania, and then Brock goes over and Taker rides off into the sunset.
 That'd be my prediction."

-celebration in honor of a hard-fought match.
+The Undertaker vs. Brock Lesnarat SummerSlam did not end with a standing ovation or a celebration in honor of a hard-fought match.
 This one ended with surprise, bewilderment and real controversy as Taker tapped out yet still won in the end.

 While fans attempt to make sense of it all, WWE moves on, and this feud will see yet another chapter written.
 SummerSlam has expertly set up a third match between The Deadman and The Beast Incarnate.